 This type of analysis is called sentiment analysis—identifying and categorizing written opinions to discover whether the writer's attitude towards what you sell and how you sell it is positive, negative, or neutral.

 Sarcasm, slang, phrases, and colloquialisms—humans can usually identify them immediately in people’s speech and writing.
 Computers have a more difficult time.

 Consider this comment: “I stood in line for 30 minutes.
 Amazing!”

 A human would immediately see this as negative and sarcastic but a machine, if given no context, would flag this as a positive comment.

 Now there are ways to provide this context.
 Customer sentiment analysis is augmented with advanced machine learning techniques, rules, dictionaries, and algorithms to teach machines to properly categorize comments like this.

 “Amazing!”, “30 minutes”, and “stood in line” can all be analyzed in context to determine that this is a very negative comment.
 This helps you address negative reactions to your marketing campaigns, products, and customer service without worrying about misinterpretations or missed feedback.

 2. Gain valuable insights

-Sentiment analysis provides valuable insights into exactly what your customers are saying and what they feel about everything your company does.
+A sentiment analysis provides valuable insights into what exactly your customers are saying and how they feel about everything your company does.
 It can help you avoid PR disasters, improve customer service, and enhance your products and services.

-You might also see interesting opportunities for PR, like providing relief for a regional disaster (an airline might see an increase in negative comments from Alberta or California due to wildfires and offer discounted flights), or targeting the needs of not-for-profits or a particular minority.
+You might also see interesting opportunities for PR, like providing relief for a regional disaster (an airline might see an increase in negative comments from Alberta or California due to wildfires and offer discounted flights) or targeting the needs of non-profits or a particular minority.